As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 The end of High Junk Peak trail

+If you want to explore a bit more, there is a Tin Hau Temple south of the trail.
 Or you can visit Po Toi O Chuen, which is the fishing village you saw on the trail.
 There are a few seafood restaurants and a pier.
-You can also catch minibus 16 back to the city.

 Otherwise, from the exit point of the trail, walk north on Tai Au Mun Road until you reach Po Toi O Chuen Road.
-The bus stop for minibus 16 is on the right side (see map).
-The minibus goes all the way to Po Lam.
-If you want to get off near an MTR Station, get off at Nan Fung Plaza, which is across from Hang Hau MTR Station.
+The bus stop for Minibus 16 is on the right side.
+The green minibus (14 minutes; $11.4 cash or Octopus card) goes all the way to Po Lam MTR Station.
+Or you can get off at Nan Fung Plaza, which is across from Hang Hau MTR Station.

 Are you ready to hike High Junk Peak in Hong Kong?

-It might seem intimidating to hike one of the sharpest peaks in Hong Kong on your own, but the trail is well-marked and there are always hikers around.
-I am afraid of heights, and I didn’t have any issues.
+It might seem intimidating to hike one of the sharpest peaks in Hong Kong on your own, but the trail is well-marked, and there are always hikers around.
+I hope you will consider adding the High Junk Peak hike to your solo trip to Hong Kong.
+It is an excellent way to spend the day in nature and see aerial views of Hong Kong.

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes